Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 Working Together

-I work with individual adults only.
+I work with individual adults impacted by emotionally unsafe or controlling relationships.

 Limited evening and weekend appointments are available.